School disruption, gender biases, costly tuition fees, mental health, new technologies — these are just some of the challenges students face today.

 This includes investing in infrastructure that can withstand emergencies and ensuring continuity of learning through technology integration.
 Using what we’ve learned from the Covid-19 pandemic, for example, educational institutions could conduct regular assessments of their preparedness for various scenarios and develop robust response plans as needed.

-What’s more, policies must be enacted that prioritize funding for resilience-boosting resources, such as mental health services.
+What’s more, we might consider policies that prioritize funding for resilience-boosting resources, such as mental health services.

 At our 2024 Summit, look for: